 Wages vary by industry, geographic region, skill, education level, and complexity of the machinery operated.

-Most assemblers and fabricators are employed full time and may need to work evenings and weekends.
+Most assemblers and fabricators work full time, and some work evenings and weekends.

 For more information about assemblers and fabricators, including certification, training, and professional development, visit